-We intend to rescue the competitive advantages of Amazon, by betting on productivity based on the dynamism of partner companies, on valuing biodiversity and on respect for the environmental partner, to create the first portfolio of products based on ESG criteria.
+We intend to rescue the competitive advantages of Amazon, by betting on productivity based on the dynamism of partner companies, on valuing biodiversity and on respect for the environmental partner, to create the first product portfolio with 360˚ ESG.

 Research, Innovation and Industry